 So why am I deviating from it?

 Mostly because I’m a lazy bastard.
-Tomoyo’s route have obtainable cutscenes that can only be done near the end.
+Tomoyo’s route has obtainable cutscenes that can only be done near the end.
 Thus, I’m putting off Tomoyo’s route until I unlocked them.
-And since, Minase and Tomoyo’s route are almost a package deal regarding storytelling, I’m putting that off as well.
+And since Minase and Tomoyo’s route are almost a package deal regarding storytelling, I’m putting that off as well.

 More than that though, Yukine’s route answer a very important plot element that is present in almost all the routes – the light orb and I want to tackle that.